 Temperature Control and Advanced Settings

 Do you need precise temperatures?
-If you’re a tea enthusiast who enjoys different varieties (e.g., green tea at 175°F, black tea at 212°F) or a pour-over coffee lover, a variable temperature glass electric kettle is a game-changer.
+If you’re a tea enthusiast who enjoys different varieties (e.g., green tea at 175°F, black tea at 212°F) or a pour-over coffee lover, a variable temperature glass electric kettle is a major upgrade.
 These typically offer preset temperatures or fine-tuned adjustments.
 A “keep warm” function can also be incredibly convenient for maintaining your desired temperature.

 Material Quality and Construction